-We found one head to head trial of beta blockers for the treatment of bleeding esophageal varices.130 This trial compared the efficacy of propranolol 40-160 mg daily, a nonselective beta blocker, atenolol 100 mg daily, a selective beta blocker, and placebo in cirrhotic patients.
+We found one head to head trial of beta blockers for the treatment of bleeding esophageal varices.142 This trial compared the efficacy of propranolol 40-160 mg daily, a nonselective beta blocker, atenolol 100 mg daily, a selective beta blocker, and placebo in cirrhotic patients.
 The results of this trial are summarized in Evidence Tables 9 and 9a.
 This trial was rated fair quality.
 This trial, conducted in Italy, was designed to measure rebleeding and death and had a mean follow-up of 357 days.
 The patient population enrolled was typical for esophageal variceal bleeding, with a mean age of 53, 80.8% male and 81.9% alcoholic patients.
 This study also enrolled a small proportion of patients in which the prior hemorrhage was of a gastric erosion (12.8%) or unknown (inconclusive endoscopy) (6.4%) origin.
 Concomitant use of ranitidine, oral antacids, spironolactone, saluretics, lactulose, and nonabsorbable antibiotics was allowed.

-No significant differences were found between propranolol and atenolol at one year for percentage of patients with fatal/nonfatal rebleeding episodes (2.4% vs 3.1%) or total deaths (12% vs 10%) or deaths due to rebleeding (3.1% vs 3.1%), liver failure (6.2% vs 3.1%) or other unrelated causes (3.1% vs 3.1).
+No significant differences were found between propranolol and atenolol at one year for percentage of patients with fatal/nonfatal rebleeding episodes (2.4% vs. 3.1%) or total deaths (12% vs. 10%) or deaths due to rebleeding (3.1% vs. 3.1%), liver failure (6.2% vs. 3.1%) or other unrelated causes (3.1% vs. 3.1).
 Results of a multivariate analysis of parameters hypothesized to have had an influence on rebleeding were also reported.
-Drinking habits after enrollment was found to have significant effect on rebleeding, in that patients continuing to drink had higher incidences of rebleeding in both the propranolol (drinkers 50% vs abstainers 0%) and atenolol (drinkers 43% vs abstainers 27%) groups.
-Results of the analyses of the other parameters(severity of prior bleed, randomization time, number of bleeds prior to enrollment, treatment center, interval between index bleed and endoscopy) were insignificant.
+Drinking habits after enrollment was found to have significant effect on rebleeding, in that patients continuing to drink had higher incidences of rebleeding in both the propranolol (drinkers 50% vs. abstainers 0%) and atenolol (drinkers 43% vs. abstainers 27%) groups.
+Results of the analyses of the other parameters (severity of prior bleed, randomization time, number of bleeds prior to enrollment, treatment center, interval between index bleed, and endoscopy) were insignificant.

-Placebo-controlled trials
+Other-controlled trials

-We found fair quality, placebo controlled trials of nadolol131 and propranolol132-139 for the secondary prevention of bleeding esophageal varices secondary to cirrhosis and schistosomiasis140.
-Results are summarized in Evidence Tables 9 and 9a.
-These trials were all conducted outside of the US, enrolled samples of 12-82 patients and ranged from 3 months to 2 years in duration.
-Mean ages ranged from 43-58 for the cirrhotic and 35.8 for non-cirrhotic patients.
+We found numerous fair-quality, placebo-controlled trials of nadolol143 and propranolol144-151 for the secondary prevention of bleeding esophageal varices secondary to cirrhosis and schistosomiasis.152 Results are summarized in Evidence Tables 9 and 9a.
+These trials were all conducted outside of the U.S., enrolled samples of 12-84 patients, and ranged from 3 months to 2 years in duration.
+Mean ages ranged from 43-60 for the cirrhotic and 35.8 for non-cirrhotic patients.
 Populations were predominantly male with alcoholism as the most common etiology for cirrhosis.
-Treatment was initiated earlier, within 72 hours of the index bleeding episode, in only three of the trials.^{132, 135, 139} found in a third early treatment trial (20% vs 75%; p<0.05).135 For trials of later (\geq 14 days)^{134, 136, 137, 141} and unspecified^{133, 142} treatment initiation, atenolol was equivalent to placebo (31% vs 24%); nadolol was superior (25% vs 71%; p<0.05); results of immediate release propranolol trials were mixed; and long-acting propranolol was superior (2% vs 20%; p<0.02).
+Treatment was initiated earlier, within 72 hours of the index bleeding episode, in only three of the trials.^{144, 147, 151}